Trump tells Mideast leaders he'll move embassy to Jerusalem; breaks with U.S. policy

 Abbas, in response, “warned of the dangerous consequences such a decision would have to the peace process and to the peace, security and stability of the region and of the world” and also appealed to the Pope and the leaders of Russia, France and Jordan to intervene.

-Jordan plans to convene an emergency meeting of the Arab League and the Organization of Islamic Cooperation on Trump’s new Jerusalem policy, said Foreign Minister Ayman al Safadi.

-Egypt’s Sisi cautioned Trump against “taking measures that would undermine the chances of peace” and complicate matters in the Middle East, a presidential statement released in Cairo said.

-King Salman stressed to Trump that any U.S. announcement on the status of Jerusalem “will hurt peace talks and increase tension in the region” and said it would ”inflame Muslim feelings all over the world,” the Saudi Press Agency said.
+King Salman stressed to Trump that any U.S. announcement on the status of Jerusalem would ”inflame Muslim feelings all over the world,” the Saudi Press Agency said.

-None of the leaders’ statements said whether Trump, who was also due to talk to Israeli Prime Minister Benjamin Netanyahu, specified the timing of an embassy move, a notion that successive Israeli governments have supported.
+None of the leaders’ statements said whether Trump, who was also due to talk to Israeli Prime Minister Benjamin Netanyahu, specified the timing of an embassy move, a notion supported by successive governments in Israel, a close U.S. ally.

 But U.S. officials, speaking on condition of anonymity, said Trump was expected to sign a national security waiver - as have his predecessors - keeping the embassy in Tel Aviv for another six months but would commit to expediting a move.
 It was unclear, however, whether he would set a date.